-At ProPsych, we believe that solutions must include the input of young people which has led us to initiate this short film competition exclusively for Australian students in years 7-12.
-This competition aims to showcase the talent and creativity of students whilst raising awareness and eradicating stigma surrounding Mental Health.
+At ProPsych, we believe that solutions must include the input of young people which has led us to initiate this short film competition exclusively for Australian and New Zealand students in years 7-12.
+This competition aims to get young people involved!
+It also aims to showcase the talent and creativity of students whilst raising awareness and eradicating stigma surrounding Mental Health.

 Judging will be split into two categories:

 - Seniors (years 10-12)

 Entries should address this year's theme: Eyes Wides Open

 You might have noticed a couple of changes.
 We have ditched the entry fee to streamline things for everyone, and we have changed the entry date to September in order to give students and teachers more time - media teacher may wish to use Mentalicious as a curriculum option.

 - If you wish to submit multiple entries as a school (eg if your whole class is doing this as an assignment) please email email@example.com

 - Please read terms and conditions carefully.
 All entries strictly subject to T&Cs